Violation of the "information-disturbance relationship" in finite-time quantum measurements: Measurement precision and quantum correlations

-Imperfect measurements carried out on the subsystem $A$ therefore enhance the non-classical correlations of the adjacent subsystem $B$ at $c_3 > c$, while there is less impact of such measurements for $c < c_3$.
-A possible explanation may be obtained from results of the CHSH-Bell inequality, $\mathcal{B}$ in Figure~\ref{bell1}.
-It appears that states which exhibit greater classical features (at low $c$, $c_3 > c$), are more likely to have reduced $\mathcal{C}$ and increased $\mathcal{D}$ with measurements carried out in an adjacent subsystem.
-On the other hand, states which are close to CHSH-Bell inequality violation ($c > c_3$) are close to obeying non-locality and less influenced by any imprecise measurement procedures.
+It is not immediately clear as to the influence of quantum measurements in the region where $c < c_3$, even though it appears that there is less impact of measurements.
+Further investigations are needed to confirm the role of the CHSH-Bell inequality, $\mathcal{B}$ in relation to the $c, c_3$ parameters.
+For instance in Figure~\ref{bell1}, it appears that states which exhibit greater classical features (at low $c$, $c_3 > c$), are more likely to have reduced $\mathcal{C}$ and increased $\mathcal{D}$ with measurements carried out in an adjacent subsystem.
+On the other hand, states which are close to CHSH-Bell inequality violation ($c > c_3$) seem less influenced by imprecise measurement procedures.